 Professor Hans Joachim Schellnhuber

-Hans Joachim (‘John’) Schellnhuber studied physics & mathematics and completed his doctorate in quantum physics at the University of Regensburg.
-After a postdoctoral position at the Institute for Theoretical Physics, Santa Barbara, he held full professorships at the Universities of Oldenburg and Potsdam, as well as at the University of East Anglia, Norwich.
-In addition, he was engaged in numerous visiting professorships (e.g., University of California Santa Cruz; Oxford University; Stockholm University; Santa Fe Institute).
-Schellnhuber received honorary doctorates from the University of Copenhagen (2011), the Technical University Berlin (2012) and the University of Exeter (2022).
-He has published some 300 scientific articles & books in fundamental physics, complex systems analysis, climate-change research, sustainability science, and other fields.
+Hans Joachim (‘John’) Schellnhuber studied physics and mathematics at the University of Regensburg, where he also completed his doctorate in quantum physics.
+Following a postdoctoral position at the Institute for Theoretical Physics, Santa Barbara, he held full professorships at the Universities of Oldenburg and Potsdam, as well as at the University of East Anglia in Norwich.
+Additionally, he was engaged in numerous visiting professorships, including positions at the University of California, Santa Cruz, Oxford University, Stockholm University, and the Santa Fe Institute.
+Schellnhuber received honorary doctorates from the University of Copenhagen (2011), the Technical University Berlin (2012), and the University of Exeter (2022).
+He has published some 300 scientific articles and books in fundamental physics, complex systems analysis, climate change research, sustainability science, and more.
 Schellnhuber is listed as a Highly Cited Researcher (Cross Field) by Clarivate.

-As founding director of PIK, Schellnhuber led the institute from 1992 until 2018.
-From 2001 to 2005, he also served as research director of the Tyndall Centre for Climate Change Research in Great Britain.
-He is member of numerous learned societies such as the Pontifical Academy of Sciences, the German National Academy Leopoldina, the US National Academy of Sciences, the Academia Europaea, and the Academy of Athens.
-He received, among other awards, the German Environmental Prize (2007), the Volvo Environmental Prize (2011), the Blue Planet Prize (2017), and the Ratio et Spes Prize (2021).
-In the latter year, Schellnhuber was also awarded the Honorary Edition of the German Sustainability Prize for his “enormous influence on science, politics and business through the advancement of sustainable solutions to the global environmental crisis”.
+As the founding director of the Potsdam Institute for Climate Impact Research (PIK), Schellnhuber led the institute from 1992 to 2018.
+He also served as research director of the Tyndall Centre for Climate Change Research in Great Britain from 2001 to 2005.
+Since December 2023, Schellnhuber has been appointed as the Director General of the International Institute for Applied Systems Analysis (IIASA) in Laxenburg, Austria.
+He is member of numerous learned societies, including the Pontifical Academy of Sciences, the German National Academy Leopoldina, the US National Academy of Sciences, the Academia Europaea, and the Academy of Athens.
+Throughout his career, Schellnhuber has received several notable awards, such as the German Environmental Prize (2007), the Volvo Environmental Prize (2011), the Blue Planet Prize (2017), and the Ratio et Spes Prize (2021).
+In 2022, Schellnhuber was also awarded the Honorary Edition of the German Sustainability Prize for his “enormous influence on science, politics, and business by developing and communicating sustainable solutions to the global environmental crisis”.

 Professor Nathalie Seddon